TsembA/Deploy-Microservices-Application-into-LKE-k8s-cluster/README.md

 ## ✅ Outcome

-Once deployed, you'll have a real-world, observable microservices architecture on Kubernetes
+Once deployed, you'll have a real-world, observable microservices architecture running on LKE.